 The word having been given to march, the army moved down in three columns.
-The assault took place soon after daybreak; the storming was entirely successful, and we were soon in possession of the end of the fort, with the Cashmere, Cabul, and Mooree gates and bastions, the English church, Skinner's house, the College, and the grounds about.
-The breach had been formed near the Cashmere gate; and, on entering it, very little opposition was ex-perienced.
-The troops then advanced along the (1st Fusiliers); Gambie (38th N.I.); Hay (60th ramparts to the other points, and during their progress the resistance was obstinate and sanguinary.
-Our chief loss was in attempting to reach the Jumma assault, Captain Fagan, of the Artillery, a very Musjid, and to penetrate beyond the Cabul gate.
-Preparations were soon made to turn the guns from the captured bastions on to the city; but the enemy for a time retained possession of the Lahore and other bastions, the Palace, Seleyngh ur, and the chief parts of the city.
-Large bodies of the mutineers, however, were seen retreating, and at night the rebel cavalry left, and made off, it was believed, in the direction of Rewaree.
+The assault took place soon after daybreak; the storming was entirely successful, and we were soon in possession of the end of the fort, with the Cashmere, Cabul, and Mooree gates and bastions, the English church, Skinner's house, the College, and the grounds about. breach had been formed near the Cashmere gate; and, on entering it, very little opposition was ex-The troops then advanced along the ramparts to the other points, and during their progress the resistance was obstinate and sanguinary.
+Our chief loss was in attempting to reach the Jumma Musjid, and to penetrate beyond the Cabul gate.
+Preparations were soon made to turn the guns from the captured bastions on to the city; but the enemy for a time retained possession of the Lahore and other bastions, the Palace, Seleynighur, and the chief parts of the city.
+Large bodies of the mutineers, however, were seen retreating, and at night the rebel cavalry left, and made off, it was believed, in the direction of Rewarce.
 On the 15th, many of the city people came in to beg for quarter, which was granted them.
 The Sepoys themselves wanted to come, but were not permitted.

 The magazine was shelled on the second day, and the captured guns on the Mooree and Cabul bastions were brought to bear on the Burn bastion and Lahore gate-positions occupied by the mutineers.
 By eight in the evening, we had made a breach in the magazine, and the enemy's musketry fire was much reduced.
 At daylight on the 16th, the magazine was stormed by the 61st Foot, the Belooch battalion, and part of Wilde's regiment.
 Forty of the rebels were killed, though in this particular exploit our loss was but small.
 One hundred and twenty-five guns were taken in the magazine.
 Our mortars continued to play on the Palace from the magazine enclosure; the enemy entirely abandoned the Kishengunge battery, and thus yielded into our hands five 18-pounder mortars, which were found in position, and which swelled the number of pieces of ordnance taken in and before the city to upwards of two hundred.
-The battery across the river opposite Kinghur was also abandoned by the Sepoys, who, broken up into de-tached groups, now fought from the tops of houses in a disorganized and desperate manner.
+The hattery across the river opposite Kinghur was also abandoned by the Sepoys, who, broken up into detached groups, now fought from the tops of houses in a disorganized and desperate manner.

 Dewan Hurree Chund, the commandant of the auxiliary force sent by the Maharajah Runbheer Singh, died of cholera on the 16th: our own loss of officers on that and the other days, from wounds received in action, was heavy.
 By the evening, how-ever, we had established a line of posts from the Cabul gate to the magazine.
-An attempt was made by the enemy to retake the latter, but it was reclaims to the general prize; he will also be likely to be | ing open the line, and the Lahore dak is hourly ex-
+An attempt was made by the enemy to retake the latter, but it was repulsed, though not without loss to us in killed and wounded.